 - High-quality agents – We provide campaign-specific agents that understand your industry and product.
 Our work-from-home model attracts quality agents who have the right experience.
 More importantly, we can quickly train them to understand your business.

 - Cost-effective solutions – Odondo is very flexible — we don’t lock you into fixed, long-term contracts.
-Our pay-as-you-use model allows you to pay for only what you want at any particular moment, resulting in more controllable costs.
+Our pay-as-you-use model allows you to pay for only what you want at any particular moment, resulting in more controllable costs (check out our guide to customer service outsourcing pricing for a breakdown).

-Today’s customer is more informed, and that’s something that eCommerce customer service managers should understand.
+Today’s customer is more informed — in fact, customer service trends have been changing because of this — and that’s something that eCommerce customer service managers should understand.
 The ever-growing customers’ needs and expectations require constant changes to deliver the right experiences.
 At Odondo we understand that already.
 For that reason, we are here to help you meet your customers’ needs — whenever you need us.

 Aamir is one of the Co-Founders at Odondo, where he obsesses over the details to deliver a strong and compelling proposition for each of his clients.